Pancosmic Relativity and Nature's Hierarchies: ... Gloria Mundi!

 \section{... {\it Gloria Mundi!}}

-In contrast to standard General Relativity, where de Sitter space is totally stable thanks to Bianchi identities, and Newton's constant is a fixed input parameter, in our generalization of General Relativity, not only is the cosmological constant, but also Planck scale and the QFT parameters are changing discretely, like in the original wormhole approach \cite{Coleman:1988tj,Coleman:1989ky}.
+In contrast to standard General Relativity, where de Sitter space is totally stable thanks to Bianchi identities, and Newton's constant is a fixed input parameter, in our generalization of General Relativity, not only does the cosmological constant change discretely, but so do Planck scale and the QFT parameters, like in the original wormhole approach \cite{Coleman:1988tj,Coleman:1989ky}.
 The discharge is quantum-mechanical and nonperturbative, it ceases in the classical limit, and it is different from the instability to black hole formation of \cite{Ginsparg:1982rs}.
 This fits with ideas that an eternal, stable de Sitter space may not exist in a UV complete theory \cite{Banks:2000fe,Banks:2001yp,Witten:2001kn,Goheer:2002vf,Dvali:2017eba,Obied:2018sgi,Susskind:2021dfc}.

 The picture of the emergent dynamical spacetime is reminiscent of the picture advocated in the wormhole approach to Euclidean quantum gravity \cite{Hawking:1978pog,Coleman:1988tj,Fischler:1988ia,Fischler:1989ka,Banks:1984cw,Polchinski:1989ae}.
-That program attempted to uncover nonperturbative instability of de Sitter space which could be intrinsic to quantum gravity, which might follow from the properties of semiclassical approximation of the Euclidean path integral \cite{Hawking:1981gd,Baum:1983iwr,Hawking:1984hk}, \be Z = \int e^{-S_E} \simeq e^{-S_{classical}} =
+That program attempted to uncover nonperturbative instability of de Sitter space which could be intrinsic to quantum gravity, which might follow from the properties of the semiclassical approximation of Euclidean path integral \cite{Hawking:1981gd,Baum:1983iwr,Hawking:1984hk}, \be Z = \int e^{-S_E} \simeq e^{-S_{classical}} =

 \ee The function $Z$ has an essential singularity at vanishing $\Lambda$, diverging as $\Lambda \rightarrow 0^+$.
 It is clearly tempting to think of $Z$ as a partition function and use this divergence to argue that cosmological constant must be vanishingly small \cite{Hawking:1981gd,Baum:1983iwr,Hawking:1984hk,Coleman:1988tj}.